LitExtension Blog

 WooCommerce Payment Gateways

 WooCommerce comes with default payment options for PayPal and Stripe, two proven payment processors.
-Most WooCommerce online stores can easily use either of these options without any issues.
+Most WooCommerce online stores can easily use either option without issue.
 This means I don't even need a bank account to get started.

 If you prefer to use a different service, WooCommerce allows you to do so.
 It also supports all other popular payment service providers through add-ons.